OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 The first step to test custom URL schemes is finding out whether an application registers any protocol handlers.

-To view registered protocol handlers, if you have the original source code, simply open the project in Xcode, go to the "Info" tab and open the "URL Types" section as presented in the screenshot below:
+If you have the original source code and want to view registered protocol handlers, simply open the project in Xcode, go to the "Info" tab and open the "URL Types" section as presented in the screenshot below:

 ![Document Overview](Images/Chapters/0x06h/URL_scheme.png)